prateeshreddy/blockchain-finance/README.md

 This Project is unique as it is uses blockchain to authenticate transactions by checking if prev hash is equal to current hash.

-If an attacker tries to interupt these transactions our dashboard gives pop-up showing Blockchain tampered.
+If any hacker tries to interupt these transactions our dashboard gives pop-up showing Blockchain tampered.

 <img src="src/app/dashboard/image.PNG" width = "800">